WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 7: View - changes to the view code behind class*

 Thanks to the view model my View class shrank significantly.
-I only required the OnAppearing method because of the Page needing to navigate to the a page where we change the status of the organisation and on return it needs to update the view.
+I only required the OnAppearing method because the Page needs to navigate to the page where we change the status of the organisation and in return it needs to update the view.
-Aside fronm that I am handling an event where user navigates to another page to edit status of an organisation.
+Aside from that I am handling an event where the user navigates to another page to edit the status of an organisation.
-Last week I did not implement this functionality because of few reason but one of then was connected to initialising component before binding context was set.
+Last week I did not implement this functionality for a few reasons but one of them was connected to initialising a component before the binding context was set.

 ```